-Synonyms tell the engine which words and expressions should be considered equal—for example,
+Synonyms tell the engine which words and expressions to consider equal—for example,

-mad ⇔ angry.
-A search for “trousers” will find “pants”, and “pants” will find “trousers”.
+pants ⇔ trousers.
+A search for “trousers” also returns “pants”, and a search for “pants” also returns “trousers”.

-Finally, prefix search is also enabled on the synonym, so if your data includes only trousers, but a user searches for pants, then searches for
+Prefix search is also enabled on the synonym, so if your data includes “trousers” and a user searches for pants, any searches for

-pan would start showing results - for both “pants” and “trousers”.
+pan would show results for both “pants” and “trousers”.

-While synonyms are powerful, sometimes they can lead to surprising or undesirable results.
-Accordingly, they should be used sparingly.
+Sometimes using synonyms can lead to surprising or undesirable results.

 The different types of synonyms